Samsung QLED TVs face tough battle against LG's OLED

 The company's new QLED TVs introduced at CES 2017 include the Q7, Q8 and Q9 series.
 Pricing, availability and sizes were not confirmed, but the company did divulge plenty of claims about picture quality and other features.

-Unlike last year Samsung's best line of TVs, the Q9, has a flat instead of a curved screen.
+Unlike last year, Samsung's best line of TV, the Q9, has a flat instead of a curved screen.
 The Q8 series is curved, while the Q7 offers both flat and curved models.
 Samsung didn't elaborate on image quality differences between the three.

 It did mention that all three Q sets, including the flagship Q9, use edge-lit local dimming technology, which in our experience is often inferior to the full-array local dimming found on many other high-end LCDs.